IBM/sonar-cryptography/docs/TROUBLESHOOTING.md

 #### Managing your own Docker installation
 Alternatively, you can follow these [SonarQube instructions](https://docs.sonarsource.com/sonarqube/latest/setup-and-upgrade/install-the-server/installing-sonarqube-from-docker/) to manage your own Docker installation.
-Make sure to use the right version of the Docker image (we advise using `sonarqube:10.4-community`).

 ---